 “Have you had a rough time growing up, Tim, having to fight so much?”
-Father Frank asked.
+Father Frank asks.

 “No, Father.
 I grew up in the military.
-It seems natural to stand up for your friends and for what you believe.”
+It seems natural to stand up for your friends and for what you believe in.”

 “Like that black boy at school.”

-“Oh, he doesn’t need defending, but the blacks at Gables High needed to have someone say it was wrong to isolate them from the regular kids.
-They wanted to come to our school and were riding buses across the City to be with us, but we never saw them.
-They even put them in special classes because they weren’t as smart as us.
+“Oh, he doesn’t need defending, but the blacks at Gables High needed to have someone say it’s wrong to isolate them from the regular kids.
+They wanted to come to our school and are riding buses across the City to be with us, but we never see them.
+The administration even put them in special classes because they aren’t as smart as us.
 We changed that.”

-“I think that any debate about whether gay boys can be saved by Jesus has been answered,” Uncle Tam announced.
+“I think that any debate about whether gay boys can be saved by Jesus has been answered,” Uncle Tam announces.

-“Praise the Lord,” Jack quipped and everyone laughed.
+“Praise the Lord,” Jack quips and everyone laughs.

-Dinner was excellent.
-We never had to explain what we did in bed.
-Perhaps that approach would serve the Church better than current strictures and snooping.
+Dinner is excellent.
+We don’t have to explain what we do in bed.
+Perhaps that approach may serve the Church better than current strictures and snooping.

-We excused ourselves after desert.
-In his room, while changing, I saw in the mirror Jack ogling me in just my briefs.
+We excuse ourselves after desert.
+In his room, while changing, I see Jack in the mirror ogling me in just my briefs.

 “Feeling sexy?”
-I asked, turning to give him a better view.
+I ask, turning to give him a better view.

-“Strangely, no.” he surprised me, but I didn’t feel disappointed.
-Casper went up to him and grabbed his package and gave it a twist.
-“I’m spending the night with John,” he signed and left.
+“Strangely, no.” he surprises me, but I’m not disappointed.
+Casper goes up to him and grabs his package and gives it a twist.
+“I’m spending the night with John,” he signs and leaves.

-“That feels weird,” I remarked when I could no longer see him, for the first time since he died
+“That feels weird,” I remark.
+I can no longer see him, for the first time since he died

 “It’s this house.
 Let’s go to yours.”

-That made my dick thump and heart skip a beat.
-We made it just in time to walk Max.
-My dad had it on a schedule taped to the refrigerator.
+That makes my dick thump and my heart skips a beat.
+We make it just in time to walk Max.
+Dad has it on a schedule taped to the refrigerator.

-“This feels much more exciting,” as Jack rubbed my ass with his thumb.
-I looked for Casper, forgetting he was at the Watt’s.
+“This feels much more exciting,” as Jack rubs my ass with his thumb.
+I look for Casper, forgetting he’s at the Watt’s.

 “What about the sex pact?”
-I asked Jack.
+I ask Jack.